• Skip to primary navigation

 Step by step images showing how to make vegan pumpkin pasta sauce.

-Other ways this pumpkin sauce can be used
+More ways to use this pumpkin sauce

 If you enjoy this vegan pumpkin sauce, you can make some more and use it in various ways!
 Here are some suggestions: